 4.)
 How Close To Public Transport?

 This step is extremely important.
 Take time to really explore the neighborhood on foot.
 Even if you plan to drive, find out how long it takes to walk to the nearest Tube station.
 This is especially important if you plan on renting your apartment or home as it’s the basic mode of transportation in London.
 While the London bus system is fantastic, it’s not as appealing to many visitors to London who look for vacation rentals with easy Tube access.
-Relying on taxis is also expensive and inconvenient for travellers on holiday.
+Relying on taxis is also expensive and inconvenient for travelers on holiday.

 We can’t emphasize how important it is to imagine yourself on holiday in London if you’re buying an apartment or home with short term rentals in mind.
 Thinking of important amenities like shopping, markets and transportation is fundamental – both for enjoying the best of the London lifestyle yourself and also for making an appealing holiday rental.